vedransekara/vedransekara.github.io/_posts/2023-05-21-eurovision.md

 For example, the jury consists of only 5 people, so an single (grumpy?) juror can easily influence the overall vote of the jury, potentially introducing a lot of noise.
 On the other hand, the audience potentially consists of millions of individuals, where the sheer number of people can 'average out' the noise.

 It could be interesting to model these effects, and look into how much noise thee is a jury votes, and possibly build a machine learning model to predict audience votes from different song characteristics.
+If I can convince one of my students, it could be a fun project.